metricjar/atom-python/README.md

 :param endpoint:           Optional, Atom endpoint
 :param auth_key:           Optional, Default auth key to use (when none is provided in .track)
 :param callback:           Optional, callback to be called on error (Client 400/ Server 500)
+:param retry_forever:      Optional, should the worker in BatchEventPool retry forever on server error (500)

 The callback convention is: callback(unix_time, http_code, error_msg, sent_data)
 error_msg = Sdk/server error msg